 Where to Start

-Before any progress can be made to the vendor assessment process, you need to be aware of what suppliers are working with your company and what goods and services they provide you.
+Before any progress can be made in the vendor assessment process, you need to be aware of what suppliers are working with your company and what goods and services they provide you.
 Without this data, you won’t know what you should be assessing.

-You won’t have the option to assess all your vendors every year without a huge team.
-Therefore, it would help if you were aiming to get as close to 100% coverage of understanding your vendors while remaining realistic.
-Often businesses assess the top 25% of vendors by financial status, this is because there is usually a risk in the vendors you spend the most money with, and so we consider that a key factor.
+You won’t be able to assess all your vendors every year without a huge team.
+Therefore, you should simply aim to get as close to 100% understanding of your vendors while remaining realistic.
+Often, businesses assess the top 25% of vendors by financial status; this is because the highest risk is usually with the vendors you spend the most money with – as such, we consider that a key factor.